-The following accounting policies have been applied consistently to all periods presented in these financial statements.
+The following accounting policies have been applied consistently to all periods presented in these financial statements with the exception of NZ IFRS 9: Financial Instruments (NZ IFRS 9) (See Note 17).

 16.1 Basis of Preparation

 The financial statements have been prepared under the requirements of clause 33 of the Scheme Trust Deed and in accordance with the FMCA.
 For a description of the Scheme and its funding arrangements see note 1.